MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-management-and-monitoring-arc-server.md

 - Create [dashboards](https://docs.microsoft.com/en-us/azure/azure-portal/azure-portal-dashboards) or [Azure Monitor workbooks](https://docs.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-overview) to monitor the relevant metrics and events across your Azure Arc-enabled servers.

 ### Management:
-- Create an [Azure Advisor alert](https://docs.microsoft.com/en-us/azure/azure-arc/servers/plan-at-scale-deployment#phase-3-manage-and-operate) to identify Azure Arc-enabled servers that are not using the latest version of the Connected Machine agent.
+- Create an [Azure Advisor alert](https://docs.microsoft.com/en-us/azure/azure-arc/servers/plan-at-scale-deployment#phase-3-manage-and-operate) to identify Azure Arc-enabled servers that are not using the latest version of the Azure Connected Machine agent.
 - Use [Update Management](https://docs.microsoft.com/en-us/azure/automation/update-management/overview) in Azure Automation as a long-term patching mechanism for both Azure Arc-enabled Windows and Linux servers.
 Update Management will allow you to automate the Connected Machine agent upgrade via Windows Updates on Azure Arc-enabled Windows servres.
-- For Linux Arc-enabled servers, review the Connected Machine agent [upgrade methods](https://docs.microsoft.com/en-us/azure/azure-arc/servers/manage-agent#upgrading-agent).
+- Review the Connected Machine agent [upgrade methods](https://docs.microsoft.com/en-us/azure/azure-arc/servers/manage-agent#upgrading-agent).
-- You can also leverage [Virtual machine extensions](https://docs.microsoft.com/en-us/azure/azure-arc/servers/manage-vm-extensions) to automate the Connected Machine agent upgrade process across Azure Arc-enabled Windows and Linux servers.
+- Understand how to upgrade [virtual machine extensions](https://docs.microsoft.com/en-us/azure/azure-arc/servers/manage-vm-extensions) to keep other agents installed and managed by Azure Arc up to date.

 ## Learn before you start